 St. George's Day is on 23 April.
 It is England's national day.

 St. George is the patron saint of England.
 His emblem, a red cross on a white background, is the flag of England, and part of the British flag.
 St George's emblem was adopted by Richard The Lion Heart and brought to England in the 12th century.
-The king's soldiers wore it on their tunics to avoid confusion in battle.
+The king's soldiers wore it on their tunics to avoid confusion in battle. |

-The Flag of England
+St George's Emblem The Flag of England A symbol of England

 Like England, every country in the UK has its own patron saint who in times of great peril is called upon to help save the country from its enemies.